-Opinion | How come we never talk about Joe Biden’s health care plan?
+Opinion | How come we never talk about Joe Biden’s health-care plan?

 There are many other ideas in there — promoting community health centers, stopping “surprise billing,” trying to bring down maternal mortality — but those are the big ones.

 If and when Biden moves forward with this plan, it will be a huge legislative fight, perhaps as big as the passage of the ACA itself, which consumed Washington for the better part of a year.
-Health care interests — insurers, corporate hospital chains, drug companies — will spend hundreds of millions or even billions of dollars to oppose it.
+Health-care interests — insurers, corporate hospital chains, drug companies — will spend hundreds of millions or even billions of dollars to oppose it.
 Republicans will go absolutely crazy, spinning out all kinds of lies to discredit it.
 Remember “death panels”?

 While there many issues that a Biden administration and a Democratic Congress would confront, this could be the most contentious.
 And if they succeed, it would be hugely consequential, giving tens of millions more Americans health coverage and offering a true competitor to private insurance.

 Yet we’ve barely talked about it.
-It’s as though once Biden won the primary and Medicare-for-all was off the table, we all decided that the only health care discussion left to have was trying to pound into people’s heads that Trump and Republicans are lying when they say they want to protect those with preexisting conditions.
+It’s as though once Biden won the primaries and Medicare-for-all was off the table, we all decided that the only health-care discussion left to have was trying to pound into people’s heads that Trump and Republicans are lying when they say they want to protect those with preexisting conditions.

-Which of course they are, and it’s important — if the Republican lawsuit succeeds when it’s heard in November by the new conservative supermajority on the Supreme Court, it would be an absolute cataclysm for the country’s health care system.
+Which of course they are, and it’s important — if the Republican lawsuit succeeds when it’s heard in November by the new conservative supermajority on the Supreme Court, it will be an absolute cataclysm for the country’s health-care system.

 I doubt that will happen.
 Not because the court’s conservatives wouldn’t like to strike down the ACA, but because at least a few of them are smart enough to realize that it would be a political disaster for the GOP and make it far more likely that Democrats expand the court.